conery/dexter/docs/tut_fill.md

 That's the parent account for `expenses:food:groceries` and `expenses:food:restaurant`.
 Any expenses in those two accounts are automatically taken from the food envelope.

-A quick reminder of how Dexter does envelope budgeting (introduced earlier in [Envelope Budgeting](envelopes.md):

-* an envelope is an expense account
-* filling the envelope sets a negative balance by crediting the account
-* purchases, which debit the account, add a positive amount, moving the balance closer to $0
-* if the balance ever gets to $0 it mean the total purchases exceed the original allocation

 This command prints a report for all food transactions, including the envelope filling transaction: